andinoboerst/Blight-Tickets-Detroit/README.md

-# Blight-Tickets-Detroit
-## Classification Problem for Blight Tickets in Detroit
+# Classification Problem for Blight Tickets in Detroit

 This project was completed as part of the \"[Applied Machine Learning in Python](https://www.coursera.org/learn/python-machine-learning)\" course by the University of Michigan on Coursera.